 The “About to Burst” Parent

 We have all seen them.
-The parent who looks like they’re about to bust a blood vessel over something their kid has done or hasn’t done… Walt Disney World can cause emotion overload to anyone, not just kids!
+The parent who looks like they’re about to bust a blood vessel over something their kid has done or hasn’t done… Walt Disney World Resort can cause emotion overload to anyone, not just kids!
 After riding “it’s a small world” five times in a row, then listening to Junior whine until they get an ice-cream only to drop it immediately, and realise now they’ve missed their Disney FastPass+ time for the only attraction they were interested in… it can cause even the calmest of people to lose it.

 You know the type.
 Huge professional-looking camera around their neck.
 Different lenses for specific events, tripod for the fireworks etc. They will often be found capturing scenic shots, perhaps ignoring the obvious well documented icons for more original pictures.
 The Photographer is generally considerate unlike The iPad-ers who hold their tablets in the air getting in everyone’s way.

 The Hipster/Social Media Addict

 If you follow any of the Disney Instagram accounts, you will have realised that vlogging and taking photos of your trip can be more than just a hobby.
 It is a lifestyle for some people, and posting photos of their every move online is just the done thing.
 Meeting Mickey?
 Gotta Facebook that.
 Huge turkey leg?
 Pop that on Twitter.
 Random ‘ear’ shot – definitely Instagrammable.

 The “Look Like I Don’t Belong Here” person

 It’s about a million degrees most days in Orlando but this person will no doubt be in jeans and a jumper.
-Or maybe a short dress (no good for boarding those rides) and stilettos.
-Whatever their attire, this person will radiate an air of disinterest and you’ll wonder why they have paid so much money to be there at all.
+Or maybe a short dress and stilettos – not great for getting on and off attractions.
+Whatever their attire, this person will radiate an air of disinterest and you’ll wonder what they’re doing there at all.

 The Military Planners